kristi700/ViT-SSL/docs/training/dino.md

     - Teacher temperature can be scheduled (cosine or linear) with DINOTeacherTempScheduler
     - Both teacher and student outputs are reshaped per view before computing the loss
     - Centering is updated at every step as per DINO's original formulation
+    - Uses variable shaped inputs for local and global views

 ### Modular Design